This Simple Deck is a Weekend Project

 Be sure the supports are square to the deck surface, then screw the 2×6 bench tops to the supports with 3-in. galvanized screws.

-If you want to build your deck out of a different type of wood check out our guide for comparing wood deck options: cedar, pressure treated and composite decking.
+If you want to build your deck and deck bench out of a different type of wood check out our guide for comparing wood deck options: cedar, pressure treated and composite decking.

 Click the links below to download the construction drawings and materials list for this project.